MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-overview.md

 Network Monitoring Management Pack generation tool helps you create a custom management pack to add extended monitoring support for new network devices, without the need of Microsoft device certification.
 ::: moniker-end

-Additionally, this tool enables you to add monitoring of additional device components such as fan, temperature sensor, voltage sensor and power supply.
+Additionally, this tool enables you to add monitoring of additional device components such as fan, temperature sensor, voltage sensor, and power supply.
 You can download the tool and user guide from the [Microsoft Download Center](https://download.microsoft.com/download/D/8/C/D8C9D294-2434-4E6F-89BF-76BB6BC15921/NetMonMPGeneratorTool.docx).
 This tool is also supported with newer releases of Operations Manager.

 ## Network device monitoring capabilities and scope